mrled/biblemunger/readme.markdown

 ## TODO

+- Consider refactoring search/replace lists to be simple dictionaries?
 - Use better version stamping system and/or something with the `__version__` attribute
 - Allow replacement of multiple things at once.
   (Would love to be able to replace "sons" and "daughters" at the same time, for example.)
+- Handle case, punctuation, whitespace more intuitively
 - Should use a Mako page filter, rather than filtering on each expression
 - Should filter on input side, in bmweb.py, in addition to output side, in index.mako.
 - Reverse the sorting of the recent searches
 - More consistent layout would be nice, CSS is hard
+- Paginate recent searches, or find another way to deal with potentially hundreds
+- Show most searched